Manhattan, Kansas: Rail

 Domestic passenger rail service to Manhattan began on August 20, 1866, on the Kansas Pacific Railroad line.
 A mainline of the Union Pacific Railroad still passes through the city, but all passenger service to Manhattan was discontinued after the Amtrak takeover of passenger rail in 1971.
+The nearest Amtrak stop is the Topeka station serving the Southwest Chief.

 The Rock Island Railroad also formerly served Manhattan as a stop on Rock Island's Kansas City–Colorado Springs Rocky Mountain Rocket service.
 The Rock Island depot was located between Fifth and Sixth streets, along former El Paso Street (now Fort Riley Boulevard).
-The former railroad right-of-way was converted to Manhattan's main southern east-west arterial road, Fort Riley Boulevard, as well as a rail-trail, linear park up the Wildcat Creek valley through Manhattan's west side.
+The former railroad right-of-way was converted to Manhattan's main southern east–west arterial road, Fort Riley Boulevard, as well as a rail-trail, linear park up the Wildcat Creek valley through Manhattan's west side.

 Intercity bus service

-Intercity bus service, previously provided by Greyhound Lines and KCI Roadrunner, was discontinued years ago.
-However, Arrow Stage Line operates charter service out of local facilities on McCall Road.
+Intercity bus service is available via Greyhound Lines.
+Arrow Stage Line operates a charter service out of local facilities on McCall Road.

 Public transportation

-Within the City of Manhattan, limited mass-transit is provided by Riley County's subsidized paratransit service, ATA Bus.
-ATA Bus recently started its first set-route bus route in Manhattan connecting an apartment complex and an office campus, and is currently working with the city to develop a feasible mass-transit system.
-ATA uses four small buses and a number of minivans in its fleet.
-Five twenty-passenger transit buses have been purchased for fixed-route service and the agency is awaiting operational funding from Kansas State University and the City.
+Within the City of Manhattan, general public transportation is provided by Riley County's ATA Bus service.
+ATA Bus started its first fixed-route bus route in Manhattan in 2011.

 Historically, the city operated a streetcar system from 1909 to 1928.
 The trolley tracks were torn up and replaced by bus service in 1928, which was later also discontinued.